 The students were given a guided tour of the facility and learnt about CCS’s role in a low emissions future.

 The students were particularly interested in the facility’s state-of-the-art experimental capture platform.
-CO2CRC’s process engineer, Saw Hong Lim, explained how it was designed to test adsorbent and membrane capture materials.
+CO2CRC’s process engineer, Saw Hong Lim, explained how it was designed to test adsorbent and Material that selectively separates the components of a fluid mixture by preferentially separating molecules from one component from other components. capture materials.

 CO2CRC’s community liaison officer, Shelly Murrell, told the students about CO2CRC’s next research phase, which will test technologies located in the sub-surface for monitoring stored CO2.